Program Requirements and Opportunities

 Honors

 All Russian majors are considered for departmental honors at the end of their senior year.
-The awarding of honors is based on a student’s overall academic record and all work done in the major.
+The awarding of honors is based on a student’s overall academic record, work done in the major, and intellectual engagement with Russian language and culture.

 Minor Requirements